-Stellarium Software - instead of using the online version listed above, you may wish to download the software to your computer.
-Use the links at the top to download the relevant version for your operating system.
+Stellarium Software - instead of using the online version listed above, you may wish to download the software directly to your computer.
+Once you visit this site, use the links that appear right at the top of the page to download the relevant version for your operating system.
 If you have problems then just use the online version.

 Registax - free image processing software for stacking and enhancing planetary/lunar images by adjusting wavelets.
 Very popular with amateur astronomers.